abekerman-dev/restonode-challenge-api/README.md

 > Of course, you'll first have to clone/download this repo and then follow either of the execution alternatives below.

-> In either case, you'll have to set up [Google Maps Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/start) API key so that the application can work properly.
+> In either case, you'll have to set up [Google Maps Distance Matrix](https://developers.google.com/maps/documentation/distance-matrix/start) API key so that the application can work properly.
 See below for how to tackle it in both cases.

 So let's explore these alternatives further: